Finnair: Ownership and structure

-The group's parent company is Finnair Plc, which is listed on the Nasdaq Helsinki Stock Exchange and domiciled in Helsinki at the registered address Tietotie 9, Vantaa.

-The State of Finland is the major shareholder (55.8%), with no other shareholder owning more than 5% of shares.
+The group's parent company is Finnair Plc, which is listed on the Nasdaq Helsinki Stock Exchange and domiciled in Helsinki at the registered address Tietotie 9, Vantaa.As of March 2026, the State of Finland is the majority shareholder with 55.68% of shares, in line with the States mandate to hold at least 50.10% of shares.
+Skandinaviska Enskilda Banken is the second largest shareholder with 11.02%, whilst no other entity holds more than 3% of shares.